✅ Best Practices

 (ADscan:workspace) > start_auth domain.local <dc_ip> new_user <password>

-# BloodHound data will be automatically updated with new perspectiveCommon Mistakes to Avoid
+# attack_graph.json is rebuilt automatically with the new perspectiveCommon Mistakes to Avoid

 1. Mixing Multiple Engagements in One Workspace